Alabama Road Trip No. 20

 After some wave pool fun, head to Sandy Beach located right along Flint Creek – a major tributary to the Tennessee River.
 There are plenty of complimentary beach lounge chairs, so bring your sunscreen and relax by the water.
 The Squirt Factory & Duck Pond area is nearby and offers plenty of playground slides and swings to keep the younger ones happy.

 Next on your summer fun tour is the Towering Sky Pond, which takes you on an inner tube plunge off a 40-foot tower into an Olympic-sized pool.
 You can ride the inner tube by yourself or with a friend.
 There are also championship diving boards and plenty of room for swimming.
-A short walk through a wooded picnic area will lead you to the Speed Slide, which features three flumes of waterslide fun on top of a small hill.
+A short walk through a wooded picnic area will lead you to the Lazy River where you can enjoy a relaxing inner tube ride through a winding water-filled quarter mile long track.
+Right next to the Lazy River is the Speed Slide, which features three flumes of waterslide fun on top of a small hill.